-The National Association of College and University Business Officers (NACUBO) released its 2016 Tuition Discounting Study last month.
-The annual study, which surveys scholarship and grant awarding at universities and how such awarding affects tuition revenue, is a measuring stick of financial health in higher education.
+The National Association of College and University Business Officers (NACUBO) released a 2016 Tuition Discounting Study last year.
+The discounting strategies study, which surveys scholarship and grant awarding at universities and how such awarding affects tuition revenue, is a measuring stick of financial health in higher education.

 The biggest takeaway from the latest study is that the tuition discount rate for first-time, full-time students crept ever closer to 50 percent, reaching an estimated 49.1 percent in 2016–2017.
 That is up from 48 percent a year ago, and up from 38 percent only a decade ago.